timothyho12321/official-project-02-FE/README.md

       - Create posting on cars they want to review

    - Demographics and Characteristics:
-       - Working young people
+       - Working young professional
        - Interest in car
        - Enjoys reading review websites

    - Pain point:
-       - want to know the specifications of a car
+       - Want to know the specifications of a car
        - Want to see the look of a car
        - Want to know other user’s opinions of the car